PRO: Tags #

 This changes the example above in the following way:

-• node1 still only has three tags. force_tags prevents the expanding of nested nodes as well as inherting the default nodes.
+force_tagsprevents the expanding of nested nodes as well as inherting the default nodes. - server04 now has four tags instead of two.
+It adds

 The main use case for this is Availability Groups.
 Typically one tag is created for an AG.